madhuiitb/House-sale-status-classification/README.md

 ## Table of Contents:
 ### 1. Data Pre-Processing
+    * Identified the columns without real/integer data
+    * Then made a list of non real data columns to converting categorical data into real data for prices prediction
+    * After that have removed last 3 columns from the train data because we have to train without having sale status
+    * Have normalized the with this MinMaxScaler function to feature range=(-1, 1)
+    * Filled all NANs/NAs with 0 to avoid errors and to avoid noise data to get more accuracy
+    * After above step, there was significant change in training time and accuracy of RFC and SVM
 ### 2. Choice of Classifiers Used
+    * Used five classification models as mentioned below
+    * In which Random Forest and Support Vector Machines giving best results(Best Cross Validation Score/Accuracy)
+    * But took largest training time when executed the algorithm / program

         1. Random Forest Classifier
         2. Support Vector Machines Classifier
         3. K-Nearest Neighbors Classifier
         4. Stochastic Gradient Descent Classifier
         5. Logistic Regression Classifier
 ### 3. Hyper Parameters and Graphs
-I have used different hyper-parameters for each and every classifier out of the five methods that were implemented, each model had it's own set of hyper-parameters.
-Change of one hyper-parameter for each and every classifier, along with Cross Validation and Kfold(k=9) was done, and these chosen parameters were updated to increase the cross validation accuracy.
-I have used cross validation technique which has 9 fold split data technique, which will divide the data into 9 parts and it will iterate 9 times each time it will take one part as test data in each iteration till it completes all its 9 parts and for accuracy it will take mean of all these 9 parts then it will finalize the accuracy of that particular hyper-parameter.
-Please refer Figures 1, 2, 3, 4, 5 for this.
+    * Used different hyper-parameters for each and every classifier
+    * Each model had it's own set of hyper-parameters
+    * Change of one hyper-parameter for each and every classifier, along with Cross Validation and Kfold(k=9)
+    * I have used cross validation technique which has 9 fold split data technique
+    * Which will divide the data into 9 parts and it will iterate 9 times
+    * Each time it will take one part as test data in each iteration till it completes all its 9 parts
+    * For accuracy it will take mean of all these 9 parts
+    * And then it will finalize the accuracy of that particular hyper-parameter
+    * Please refer below figures for full understanding of the problem

 1. Random Forest Classifier
     *  Hyper parameter used - n estimators